Volocopter announced the VoloDrone freight-carrying version of the VoloCity eVTOL aircraft.

 The company's public assertion in February 2020 that it believes it is on track to complete type certification around the end of 2022 suggests that it feels it is making solid progress since beginning the EASA approval process in 2019.
 In the same month, it was further boosted by a new Series C investment led by logistics group DB Schenker, which raised an additional €87 million ($104 million).
 This was also supported by Mitsui Sumitomo Insurance Group and TransLink Capital, who have joined existing investor Lukasz Gadowski and Btov.
 Total funding for Volocopter at this point stood at €122 million ($145 million).

-As of December of 2020, the company secured an agreement with Singapore to potentially launch air taxi services by the end of 2023.
+In December 2020, the company secured an agreement with Singapore to potentially launch air taxi services by the end of 2023.

 VoloCity is being targeted at a very specific market for very short flights around urban areas.
 The two-seat series production version launched in August 2019 features design improvements such as a new stabilizer that will improve lift and stability in flight.
 It also features a slight increase in range and cruise speed compared with earlier prototypes.